inkle/ink/Documentation/ink_JSON_runtime_format.md

  * **0x8 - Is invisible default?** - When this is enabled, the choice isn't provided to the game (isn't presented to the player), and instead is automatically followed if there are no other choices generated.
  * **0x10 - Once only?** - Defaults to true.
 This is the difference between the `*` and `+` choice bullets in ink.
 If once only (`*`), the choice is only displayed if its target container's read count is zero.

-Example of the full JSON output, including the choice object, when generating an actual ink choice from `* Hello[.], world.`.
+Example of the full JSON output, including the ChoicePoint object, when generating an actual ink choice from `* Hello[.], world.`.
 Most of the complexity is derived from the fact that content can be dynamic, and the square bracket notation that requires repetition.

     // Outer container
     [